نوع مقاله : علمی - پژوهشی

 نویسندگان [English]

 Materials and Methods: In pursuit of a comprehensive understanding of academic performance assessment overestimation, this qualitative phenomenological study employed a descriptive research approach to identify and explore the multifaceted dimensions of this educational phenomenon.
-The research was conducted through semi-structured interviews with 24 participants, comprising 18 teachers and 6 administrators from primary schools in Kermanshah, strategically selected using criterion-based sampling.
+The research was conducted through semi-structured interviews with 24 participants, comprising 18 teachers and 6 administrators from primary schools in Kermanshah, strategically selected using criterion sampling.
 Data were systematically collected and analyzed utilizing Colaizzi's seven-stage analytical strategy, which enabled a rigorous and in-depth examination of participants' perspectives.
-Four additional interviews were conducted to ensure methodological robustness and enhance research credibility, which yielded no novel insights, and multiple validation techniques—including credibility, confirmability, dependability, and transferability—were meticulously applied.
+To ensure methodological robustness and enhance research credibility, four additional interviews were conducted, which yielded no novel insights, and multiple validation techniques—including credibility, confirmability, dependability, and transferability—were meticulously applied.
 This comprehensive approach allowed for a nuanced exploration of the complex factors contributing to academic performance assessment overestimation, providing a rich, contextually grounded understanding of the underlying educational dynamics.

 کلیدواژهها [English]